Bowery Ballroom

+It has a capacity of 575 people.

 History

 The Bowery Ballroom was founded in 1998 by Michael Swier, Michael Winsch, and Brian Swier, who still own and operate the business.
 The club was the team's second music venue after The Mercury Lounge.

-The building at 6 Delancey Street was built to be a high-end shoe store and haberdashery just before the devastating Wall Street Crash of 1929.
+The building at 6 Delancey Street was built to be a high-end shoe store and haberdashery just before the devastating Wall Street crash of 1929.
 It stood vacant until the end of World War II, when it housed a series of shops.
 Over time the neighborhood declined.
 In 1998 the building was fully renovated to become The Bowery Ballroom.

 Cofounder Michael Swier told the Village Voice and LA Weekly that he and his partners' goals have always been about quality of sound, as well as giving the best experience to both artists and the audience.

 Architect and cofounder Brian Swier designed the venue and directed renovations of the historic building with an eye to optimal acoustics for live music.
 Today the club is one of the rare remaining independent music venues, and continues to be regarded as one of the best for music purists.
-Both Gothamist and Thrillist tout it as one of New York City's best Music Venues.
+Gothamist and Thrillist have named it one of New York City's best music venues.

-“From the beginning, opening the Mercury Lounge, it was all about the stage and the music — for the band, for the people coming to see the bands,” Michael Swier says.
-“Whether it's the sound system, the acoustic treatment, the way the band sounds to themselves onstage, the sightlines — it was all about that.
+"From the beginning, opening the Mercury Lounge, it was all about the stage and the music – for the band, for the people coming to see the bands", Michael Swier told LA Weekly.
+"Whether it's the sound system, the acoustic treatment, the way the band sounds to themselves onstage, the sightlines – it was all about that.
 That reputation of building really good clubs and treating both bands and patrons with the respect they deserve and putting the focus on that kind of grew out of those things."

+A detailed scholarly account of the venue and its place in the wider music and cultural history of New York City was published in 2020.